 Melanie grew up right here in Nevada.
+She has proudly served in the State Senate since 2018.
 She is the product of Nevada’s K-12 public education system and is a graduate of Reno High School.
 She received her B.A. in Public Policy from Stanford University with Honors.
 After working for two years as a policy analyst, Melanie attended Columbia Law School, where she received her juris doctor, as a Public Interest Fellow.

 During law school, Melanie worked with Federal Administrative Law judges as a mediator in employment discrimination cases.
 She also assisted in the pro bono representation of clients in civil rights litigation.
 Before returning to Nevada after law school, Melanie spent time in Kampala, Uganda doing legal work for the nonprofit human rights group Chapter Four.
 She worked to promote public health, advocate for the LGBT community, and combat corruption.

-Melanie returned to Nevada to pursue a career in public service and began her work at Clark County DA’s office in 2016.
-She was promoted from an Appeals Unit Law Clerk to a Deputy District Attorney in 2017.
+Melanie returned to Nevada to pursue a career in public service and began her work at the Clark County DA’s office where she has prosecuted more than 1000 felony cases in six years.

 As a prosecutor, Melanie works with victims from every part of our community and understands how the law touches their lives.
 She works hard to hold violent offenders responsible, and supports universal background checks on gun purchases.

-In her time at the DA’s office Melanie has handled hundreds of cases, including upholding murder, sexual assault, and child abuse convictions on appeal.
+Melanie has prosecuted complex gun cases, sexual assaults, and murders.
 She is one of the first attorneys to charge a “revenge porn” case under the statute enacted by the 2015 Nevada Legislature.